joshmossas/tailwind-to-dart/README.md

+_Note: This currently works with tailwind V3.
+I'm currenrly waiting for the out come of this discussion to determine how to proceed. (https://github.com/tailwindlabs/tailwindcss/discussions/14764)_

 # Tailwind to Dart

 This library transforms a [Tailwind](https://tailwindcss.com/) config into dart code that you can use in your Flutter apps.
 This allow you to reuse the same colors, spacing, and font sizes without having to duplicate code.